jguida941/Simple_RSA_Crack_Viz/README.md

 ###  You May:
 -  **Share** — Copy, distribute, and share the code
-- ✔**Adapt** — Remix, transform, or build upon it for personal or academic purposes
+- **Adapt** — Remix, transform, or build upon it for personal or academic purposes

 ###  You May Not:
 - Use this work for commercial purposes